 Criteria for Promotion to Professor

 The standard teaching load is four 3-credit courses per year.
 In the area of teaching, the record should show that, since tenure, the candidate’s contributions have evolved and expanded.
 This could be demonstrated by, but is not limited to, some of the following accomplishments: 1. teaching a wider variety of new courses or developing new strategies or innovations within existing courses; 2. doing more extensive graduate and/or undergraduate advising, with commensurate outcomes; 3. making broad curricular contributions at the department, college, campus, and/or system levels; 4. winning teaching awards; and/or 5. improving performance on peer and student evaluations.
 Candidates should make efforts towards developing and fostering learning communities that are diverse, open, respectful, accessible and inclusive.
 This may include teaching diversity-intensive courses; incorporating into course materials relevant concepts, readings, and scholarship from underrepresented perspectives; employing inclusive and accessible teaching methods and strategies; or serving as mentors to underrepresented students or student groups.Evaluation of teaching includes the candidate’s profile of mentoring undergraduate and graduate students, which may include attention to individual student success in the classroom, supervision of honors theses and other independent student work, or serving on graduate committees.

 In the area of service, the candidate should demonstrate an expanded repertoire of service venues since tenure.
-The record should show continued service at the department level as well as significant service at the level of the college, campus, and/or system.
+The record should show continued service at the department level as well as service at the level of the college, campus, and/or system.
 The department encourages service that promotes inclusion and equity at all levels of the profession, which may include participating in committees and initiatives that promote inclusion, leading diversity awareness workshops, or mentoring underrepresented faculty.
 Candidates should also demonstrate service to the profession at the national level (for example, grant or manuscript review; editorial or advisory board service; service as an officer of a scholarly organization).

 Other Promotion and Tenure Resources